adamcroom/mediator/_posts/2015-06-02-fork-adamcroom-com.md

 ![Web Cycle][cycle]

 I see a lot of folks looking at the presentation and the social aspects that come thereof, but (for whatever reason) I don't see a lot of people looking at how we structure the architecture that allows this to happen.
-What are the principles in which we need to build education technologies?
+What are the principles in which we can harness to build education technologies?
 To what standards do we hold companies (and even ourselves)?
 How can we begin to define **indie edtech**?

 Continuing on the Wikipedia analogy, it's been interesting to look at the Federated Wiki project from the creator of the Wiki, Ward Cunningham, quoted from [Wired][wired]: